jay-kav/Trip-Planner/technical_manual/technical_specification.md

 ![Leaflet Map](technical_manual/images/Map.png)

 This was done using the React Leaflet library.
-Leaflet provides a number of React components to generate maps.
+This was installed using: `npm install react-leaflet`.Leaflet provides a number of React components to generate maps.

     <MapContainer center={[getLat(), getLong()]} zoom={13}>
         <div style={{display: 'flex', justifyContent: 'space-between'}}>